hexagontk/hexagon/hexagon_site/content/life_cycle.md

 use them, you can use the online versions, or copy them to your `gradle` directory.

 ### From a template

+You can create a service from a [Lazybones] template.
+To do so type:
+`lazybones create hexagon-service service`

 ```bash
 curl -s get.sdkman.io | bash && source ~/.sdkman/bin/sdkman-init.sh